jescalan/accord/docs/scss.md

 It has a pretty standard API, and uses the [options documented here](https://github.com/andrew/node-sass#options).
 Do not pass through `data` or `file`, as this will be overridden by accord's wrapper - everything else is fair game.

 If you do want to include plugins, you can start moving towards this type of functionality using the `importPaths` option - by adding a folder to this path, you will make all its contents available for `@import`s into your scss files.
 While not quite as robust as Stylus' options or sass-ruby's options, it will get the job done.

+## Compile time included imports

+The scss adapter returns an array of files included via `@import`.
+This array will be available as `imports` on the response object.

+## Build meta information

+Meta information about the build will be available as `meta` on the response object.